Learning stageEarly Stage 1, Stage 1, Stage 2, Stage 3

 - Spiders can fly!
 Spiders can release a thread of silk that is caught by the wind, which can carry them a few metres or up to hundreds of kilometres.
 This is called ballooning and is mainly done by spiderlings to help them to disperse.

-- Spider silk is stronger than steel.
+- Some spider silk is stronger than steel.

 - What do all spiders have in common?